 Then, if you don’t have a job and your family can’t help, most universities offer a short-term emergency loan.
 You will have to pay this back, and you will be charged if you miss a payment, but it should help you out if you’re in a tight spot.

-Many universities will have teams of financial advisors to help you with any funding issues and can help you apply for additional support.
+Many universities will have teams of financial advisers to help you with any funding issues and can help you apply for additional support.
 If you're applying to Solent and you're a bit worried about finances, you can find more information here.
 Most universities will offer an emergency short term loan for students whose student finance is running a bit late.
 So if you're really in a pickle, this could be worth considering!
 We've got some information about Solent's here.

 Don't get caught in the net